Windows Repair and Replacement Grant Scheme

 While there are many different aspects that all contribute to the character and appearance of a conservation area, the retention of traditional windows within both listed and unlisted buildings is extremely significant.

 Yes.
-Through funding provided through the Scottish Government’s Place Based Investment Programme, a Windows Repair and Replacement Grant Scheme has been set up by Moray Council to help homeowners install and repair traditional windows in their property if it is located within a conservation area and meets the eligibility criteria below.
-The funding is only available to residential properties with a conservation area.
+Through funding provided through the Scottish Government’s Place Based Investment Programme, a Windows Grant Scheme has been set up by Moray Council to help homeowners install and repair traditional windows in their property if it is located within a conservation area and meets the eligibility criteria below.
+The funding is only available to strictly residential properties within a conservation area.
+(Please note for the purposes of this fund this excludes guesthouses, B&B’s, hotels, and short term lets including Air bnb’s)

 Do I need Planning Permission?

 Please note simply obtaining planning permission or listed building consent DOES NOT guarantee eligibility for funding.
-A separate application to the Windows Repair and Replacement Grant Scheme must also be made which will be assessed against the eligibility criteria.
+A separate application to the Windows Grant Scheme must also be made which will be assessed against the eligibility criteria.
 If several applications are received then they will each be assessed and scored so the funds can be allocated to the proposal that is deemed to enhance not only the building but also the wider character of the conservation area.

 What if I do not have Planning Permission?